How to get from the Cancun Airport to Tulum

 - No waiting in line to get a car and no need to think about driving in Mexico.
 It also gives you the option to just rent a car for the days you need it.

-If you are going to be doing some sightseeing and daytrips from Tulum you might want to have your own car.
+If you are going to be doing some day trips and sightseeing from Tulum you might want to have your own car.
 There are many car rental companies at the Cancun Airport where you can get a car and return it after your vacation.
 One alternative is renting a car in Tulum for just the time you need it and using a transfer service to drive you from the airport to your hotel.
-It just depends on if you think you will need the car each day of your vacation and ease over cost of this option.
+It just depends on if you think you will need the car each day of your vacation and ease the cost of this option.

 If you rent from the airport it is very easy to see signs leading you to the highway.
 The 307 “Highway” is the only road that runs through the state, so it is not a true highway, however it is easy to drive.
 When you get to the highway you only need to go right to Tulum and then it is a straight shot.
 You will drive through Puerto Morelos, Playa Del Carmen, and Puerto Aventuras.
 All of these towns have highway bridges that go over local traffic so it speeds your way to Tulum.

-Have you taken a private transfer from the Cancun Airport to Tulum?
-What did you think?
+Thank you for reading our guide on how to get to Tulum from the Cancun Airport.
+Do you have any questions or comments?
 Let us know in the comments below.
 We would love to hear from you.